Venezuela seeks new World Bank hearing in Conoco dispute

 In their letter published on Wednesday, Venezuela’s lawyers said ConocoPhillips’ original claim had been “absurd.”

-Several major foreign oil companies, including Chevron Corp (CVX.N), were able to reach agreements with the Chavez government and give up majority stakes in projects while hanging onto minority ones.
+Several major foreign oil companies, including Chevron Corp , were able to reach agreements with the Chavez government and give up majority stakes in projects while hanging onto minority ones.

-ExxonMobil Corp (XOM.N) and ConocoPhillips did not reach accords and eventually took their claims to arbitration.
+ExxonMobil Corp and ConocoPhillips did not reach accords and eventually took their claims to arbitration.

 Venezuela has more than 20 arbitration cases pending at ICSID and other courts stemming from Chavez’s nationalizations.
 The country pulled out of the ICSID in 2012, but will still be subject to cases submitted beforehand.